Improved Group Robustness via Classifier Retraining on Independent Splits: Experiments

-\textbf{Discussions.} In Table \ref{tab:train-labels-results}, CROIS outperforms GDRO on both the vision datasets and yields competitive performance to GDRO on the two language datasets despite using only a fraction of group labels and using default hyperparameters.
-Our result implies that one can obtain comparable or even better robust performance than GDRO by simply collecting group labels for only 30\% of the available training data (modulo validation).
-One exception is in severe group imbalance case as in CivilComments (the minority group consists of only $0.4\%$ of the dataset).
+\textbf{Results.} In Table \ref{tab:train-labels-results}, our method outperforms group DRO on both image data sets and yields competitive performance to group DRO on the two text data sets when using only a fraction of group labels and reusing default hyperparameters.
+Our result implies that comparable or even better robust performance than group DRO can be obtained by collecting group labels for roughly 30\% of the available training data (modulo validation).
+One exception is severe group imbalance cases, as in CivilComments (the minority group consists of only $0.4\%$ of the dataset).
 There, a higher fraction of group-labeled data is beneficial to obtain more minority-group examples.
-Hence, a more efficient sampling method to include more minority examples (e.g. filter by labels first) would be beneficial in practice.
-Finally, the results for NCRT also show the importance of using independent split for classifier retraining.\footnote{In \cite{sagawa2019distributionally}, Group Adjustment (GA) \citep{cao2019learning} is observed to improve Waterbird's WG accuracy to 90.5\%.
-We also notice an improvement when GA is incorporated to CROIS and obtain a $90.3\%\pm0.62$ test WG accuracy.
-We also observe that, similarly to \cite{sagawa2019distributionally}, GA only works for the synthetic dataset Waterbird but not for CelebA nor MultiNLI.}
+Hence, a more efficient sampling method to include more minority examples (e.g., filter by labels first) would be beneficial in practice.
+Finally, the results for naive classifier retraining also show the importance of using an independent split for classifier retraining.\footnote{In \cite{sagawa2019distributionally}, group adjustment is observed to improve Waterbird's worst-group accuracy to 90.5\%.
+We also notice an improvement when incorporated here and obtain a $90.3\%\pm0.62$ test worst-group accuracy.
+We also observe that similarly to \cite{sagawa2019distributionally}, the adjustment only works for Waterbird but not for CelebA nor MultiNLI.}

-\textbf{Worst-group robustness and proportion of group-labeled data.} From the results across the datasets, allocating more examples towards training the feature extractor (lower $p$) generally yields higher on-average accuracies.
+\textbf{Trade-off between feature extractor and amount of group-labeled data for robust retraining.} From the results across the data sets, allocating more examples towards training the feature extractor (lower $p$) generally yields higher on-average accuracies.
 The worst-group error after classifier retraining has a more complex interaction with $p$, as it depends on both the quality of the feature extractor and the amount of group-labeled examples available to perform classifier retraining.
 While varying the proportion $p$ in our experiments gives a rough estimate of this tradeoff, we hypothesize that the availability of minority group examples is the most important for obtaining a robust classifier.
-We further support this intuition with an ablation study in Section \ref{sec:importance-of-minority-examples} where removing non-minority examples has an insignificant impact on the group-robust performance.
+We further support this intuition with an ablation study in Section \ref{sec:importance-of-minority-examples} where removing non-minority examples has an insignificant impact on the final group-robust performance.